-Now universities across the UK are supporting Mosul University’s library by running a Fines Donation Day in their libraries.
+Now, universities across the UK are supporting University of Mosul’s library by running a Fines Donation Day or Week in their libraries.

-Mosul University once boasted one of the largest libraries in the Middle East.
+The University of Mosul once boasted one of the largest libraries in the Middle East.
 It housed more than one million books, periodicals dating back to 1700 CE, government publications from the founding of the modern Iraqi state in 1921 and versions of the Quran from the 19th century.

-We are working closely with the team working to rebuild and restock the library to soure brand new, up-to-date books specific to Mosul University’s immediate needs.
-After months of planning, the first shipment of 3,700 books arrived on 12th March 2018, and another is departing soon.
+But we are trying to change this.
+We are working closely with the team working to rebuild and restock the library to source brand new, up-to-date books specific to the University’s immediate needs.

 Transport and security challenges mean that the cost of these shipments is very high, which is why we have launched a specific appeal in collaboration with Universities in the UK to raise new funds for this ongoing project.

-For every £2 raised Book Aid International can send another book to Mosul University’s Library.
+- For every £2 raised Book Aid International can send another book to the University of Mosul’s Library.
 Make a real difference to the students, faculty members and researchers in Mosul by supporting our Fines Donation Day.

 - To find out more about how your University Library can support the next shipment to Mosul University Library, please email Charlotte.Hall@bookaid.org.